 The North American business of a global automobile company had long prided itself on both the quality and affordability of its vehicles.
 But as the quality and price of automobiles improved across the industry, the leadership team decided that the company had to make “customer experience” its strategic differentiator.

-The Syntegration brought together dealerships and the automobile company, and aligned them on a new set of shared incentives and plans.
-After implementation of the plans with the dealerships, the automobile company saw a sharp increase in NPS (Net Promotor Score) in North America.
+The Project quickly aligned the car company and dealerships on a shared vision and plan,including a new set of shared incentives.
+The car company achieved a sharp increase in NPS (Net Promotor Score) in North America.

 Subscribe for all our latest Forbes articles, whitepapers, and more.